 Bowhead whales in West Greenland occur only in the season with sea ice (Winter-May), and seismic protection zones are not necessary, because this is outside the seismic season.
 In East Greenland another stock of bowhead whales occur - the critically endangered Spitsbergen Stock.
-Only few individuals occur in the East Greenland region and it is not possible to designate protection zones.
+Surveys in 2008 and 2009 indicate that the Northeast Water Polynya and the permanent ice edge between the polynya and Île de France are important summer habitats for whales of this stock (Boertmann et al. 2009c, Boertmann & Nielsen 2010).

 Northern right whale is very rare and globally Red Listed as 'critically endangered'.
-It occurs in summer only in offshore waters between Southeast Greenland and Iceland, and no protection zoned can be designated due to lack of data.
+It occurs in summer only in offshore waters between

+Southeast Greenland and Iceland, and no protection zoned can be designated due to lack of data.